cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 This can however only be done when the containers are not running.
 Execute ``docker-compose down`` to properly stop the containers.
 To remove all volumes you can simply run ``docker-compose down --volumes``.

-Upon start postgres will now regenerate the database scheme similar to running ``make sample-data``.